sholladay/dotfiles/README.md

 2. If you are planning to [change your account name](https://support.apple.com/en-us/HT201548), do so now, before any other software is installed.
 Not all software is capable of gracefully handling changes to your home directory path.

-3. Run the installer. *Take a look at [install.sh](https://github.com/sholladay/dotfiles/blob/master/install.sh) to see what it does.*
+3. Run the installer. *See [install.sh](https://github.com/sholladay/dotfiles/blob/master/install.sh) to learn what it does.*

     ```sh
     sh -c "$(curl -fsSL https://raw.githubusercontent.com/sholladay/dotfiles/master/install.sh)";